 The river Ganga has become cleaner, though the decrease in the water level has resulted in the decrease in the number of fish in the river, says Dr Sinha.

 CIFA claims that fish culture through sewage water is in practice in Russia, a number of Asian countries and many parts of Europe.

-(This article appeared in Metro Now newspaper on January 11, 2008)
+(This article appeared in the Hindustan Times newspaper on May 14, 2000)